-In your role as a partner, family member, friend or neighbour of someone with cancer, you will likely be a source of support and care to your loved one throughout their cancer diagnosis and treatment.
+In your role as a partner, family member or friend, you will likely be a source of support and care to your loved one throughout their cancer diagnosis and treatment.
 It can take time to adjust to this role, which may change over time, particularly if you are undertaking a formal carer role or helping out as required.

-We understand the impact a cancer diagnosis has upon the whole family.
-Icon’s priority is to support your loved ones and ensure you make time for yourself too.
+The team at Icon understand the impact a cancer diagnosis has upon the whole family.
+It is our priority to support your loved ones and ensure you make time for yourself too.

 Your loved one may experience physical side effects impacting their day-to-day life and may often feel like their life is on hold.
 They will appreciate the offer of any practical support such as helping to care for children, cleaning the home, preparing meals or organisation of transport to and from treatment.

-Offering emotional support and companionship to your loved one can often mean the most.
-To provide emotional support through this difficult time, some ways include: communicating with family and friends, actively listening, providing understanding and comfort or helping them access professional support if required.
+Providing an ear and emotional support to your loved one can often mean the most.
+To provide emotional support through this difficult time, some ways include: communicating with family and friends, actively listening, providing understanding and comfort or helping them access professional advice if required.

 Legal and Financial